Risk and Return of Equity Securities

 Equity Risk Characteristics

-Preference shareholders usually rely more on dividend income for their total return, whereas common shareholders typically expect their return to come more from capital appreciation.
+Preference shareholders usually expect more of their total return from dividend income, while common shareholders typically expect more return from capital appreciation.

 Callable common or preference shares are riskier than their non-callable counterparts, while putable common or preference shares are less risky than their non-putable counterparts.